PhilippMarquardt/VisualDL/README.md

 vdl.train("visualdl/trainer/segmentation/segmentation.yaml")
 ```

-# VisualDL

-[Previous installation and information sections remain the same...]

 ## Inference
 The inference API is designed to enable users to use the models directly in their own code.
 The `get_inference_model` function returns a `ModelInference` instance configured for the specific model type.